basedrhys/obfuscated-code2vec/README.md

 ![Dataset Pipeline View](img/pipeline.png)

-These steps will convert a classification dataset of `.java` files into a numerical form (`.arff` by default), that can then be used with any standard WEKA classifier.
+The pipeline uses a trained code2vec model as a feature extractor, converting a classification dataset of `.java` files into a numerical form (`.arff` by default), that can then be used as input for any standard classifier.

+All of the model-related code (`common.py`, `model.py`, `PathContextReader.py`) as well as the `JavaExtractor` folder is code from the original [code2vec repository](https://github.com/tech-srl/code2vec).
+This was used for invoking the trained code2vec models to create method embeddings - using the code2vec model as a feature extractor.

 The dataset should be in the form of those supplied with this paper i.e.:
 ```